Reasons your license may be suspended

 Driving-related or financial-related suspensions are relatively straightforward, but this doesn’t mean the list is all-inclusive.
 There are several other instances where you could face a driver’s license suspension, such as:

 - Illegal use of a license: If you share your license with a friend so they can purchase alcohol or enter a club while underage, the illegal use of the license can result in a suspension.
+Additionally, as your license is a primary source for identification, getting caught misidentifying yourself and using it under false pretenses of who you are could result in suspension.

 - Fleeing from a police officer: Attempting to flee or elude a police officer may be grounds for reckless driving in some states, but it could also lead to an automatic license suspension without a reckless driving conviction.